Mindfulness & The Superyacht Stewardess

 - We “do, do, do, do, do, do,” all day long without engaging our brains into the one single activity that we are actually doing at the time.

-The Superyacht stewardess does the all of the above, just in a different way.
+The superyacht stewardess does all of the above, just in a different way.
 Her day is just as busy as the regular woman at home.

 This article will explain what mindfulness is, how it comes to be and how we can master mindfulness in with our busy daily schedules.